top of page

 GEOGRAPHIC FOCUS

-FREE STEM will fund work in the following regions: Africa, Asia, Pacific, Latin America, Middle East & Caribbean.
+FREE STEM will fund work in the following regions: Africa, Asia, and Latin America.

 thematic areas